 We often think of herb gardens as sunny little patches outside the kitchen window, and many common herbs are grown in full sun.
 But there are plenty of herbs – some common and some not so common- that will grow wonderfully in the shade.

-If you want a delightful herb garden but don’t have much direct sun, try planting some of these 25 herbs that grow in the shade.
+If you want delightful and shade-tolerant herbs but don’t have much direct sun, try planting some of these 31 herbs that grow in the shade.

 1) Mint, mentha

-There are many varieties of mint, but they all share that particularly obvious minty fragrance we love.
+There are many varieties of mint, among them spearmint and apple mint, but they all share that particularly obvious minty fragrance we love.
 Mint will tolerate some shade, however, the variegated varieties of mint need to be protected from full sun.

 If you are looking to grow mint in the shade, choose one of those variegated varieties for this reason.
 Be aware that mint can get leggy when it is grown in the shade, so you may need to prune it often.
 Just pinch back the tops, or cut off what you need.